GiuseppeFarano/giuseppefarano/README.md

 ## Hi there 👋

+My name is Giuseppe, and I'm a Computer Engineering student interested in AI and Data Science

+- 🔭 I’m currently having an internship <!-- at CNR (National Research Council) --> in which I'm experimenting customization of Deep Learning models to Hyperspectral Images Classification
+- 🌱 I’m currently working on a project <!-- in collaboration with IBM --> to improve LLMs capabilities over SQL query generation

 <!--
 **GiuseppeFarano/giuseppefarano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.